OR WAIT null SECS

 Strategic planning involves elements of both art and science, combining analysis and calculation with intuition, inspiration, and creativity.

 As you sit down with your physician partners, practice manager, and consultant(s) over the coming weeks to contemplate your direction for 2022, I thought it may be beneficial to offer a few pointers to help you along the way.

 For starters, you should pause to reflect upon new competitors in your catchment area, as well as current competitors and new initiatives they are taking on.
-For physician practices, a competitive analysis is a means to assess who your competitors are, what value they provide, understanding their (and your) strengths and weaknesses, and where your practice fits in.
+For physician practices, a competitive analysis is a means to assess who your competitors are, what value they provide, understanding strengths and weaknesses, and where your practice fits in.
 A good competitive analysis is a scouting report of the actual market terrain that your practice must navigate in order to be successful.
-While analyzing the competition is an essential component of your strategy, most medical practices don't conduct this type of analysis systematically enough—a thorough competitive analysis is indispensable.
+While analyzing the competition is an essential component of your strategy, most medical practices don't conduct this type of analysis systematically enough.
+However, a thorough competitive analysis is indispensable.

-You'll do your practice no good if you allow bias toward your own physicians, staff, and services to cloud your judgment.
+You will not do your practice any good if you allow bias toward your own physicians, staff, and services to cloud your judgment.
 Try to see the competition's practice as though you were them.
 What makes their practice so great?
 If they are growing rapidly, what is it about their practice that's promoting that growth?

 You will have to go to many different sources to get a complete picture.
 It takes practice and a little shrewdness on your part to piece together a complete picture of strategies and objectives, so the use of a qualified consultant may be to your benefit.
 Focus on the facts, be persistent, and trust your intuition to help you.